Sitecore/docker-images/README.md

 ## How to use

-1. Configure your build server to trigger a build on any changes to this git repository - to get new versions.
+Configure your build server to trigger:

+1. A build on any changes to this git repository - to get new versions.
-1. Configure your build server to trigger this repository once a week - to get updated bases images when Microsoft releases patched images.
+1. Scheduled once a week - to get updated bases images when Microsoft releases patched images.

 /Build.ps1 should be called like this: